 AP Week in Pictures: Middle East

-This week’s selection includes scenes from across the region, where Christians and Jews celebrated their spring holidays of Holy Week and Passover, gathering together for the first time since the coronavirus outbreak.
-Lebanon, which has has had electricity cuts for decades, is now suffering severe power cuts for lack of fuel.
-And on Monday, Israeli police shot and killed a disabled Arab man who appeared to be wielding a knife, drawing renewed accusations that law enforcement officers use excessive force against Arab suspects.
+This week’s selection includes scenes from across the region, where Christians in Jerusalem were able to celebrate Easter in larger numbers, due to Israel’s successful COVID-19 vaccination campaign — though the lack of Christian pilgrims from abroad was keenly felt.
+In Hamdayet in eastern Sudan, near the border with Ethiopia, Tigrayan refugees who fled the conflict in Ethiopia’s Tigray spoke about what is being called ethnic cleansing in the stricken region.
+Ethiopia is Africa’s second most populous country and one of its most powerful.

-The gallery was curated by AP Middle East Deputy News Director for Photography & Storytelling Dusan Vranic and photographer Maya Alleruzzo.
+The gallery was curated by AP Middle East Deputy News Director for Photography & Storytelling Dusan Vranic.

 Follow AP visual journalism: